-If you want to observe Labor Day in a way that is consistent with the labor movement, make a plan to work for a livable wage for all full-time workers, along with safe working conditions.
-That’s with the labor movements have been about in the US.
+If you want to observe Labor Day in a way that is consistent with the labor movement, make a plan to establish a livable wage for all full-time workers, along with safe working conditions.
+That’s what the labor movements have been about in the US.
+You can also thank the Labor Movement for the 40-hour work week, weekends, workers comp, health care benefits, and child labor laws.

 Labor Day means barbecue for many of us, but it is a day to give thanks for the dignity of labor, and to remember the rights of workers, who historically have been exploited by management and owners.
-If we’ve learned anything over the years, it is that corporations will always act in their financial best interests to the detriment of people, unless those people stand up.
+If we’ve learned anything over the years, it is that corporations tend to act in their financial best interests, even to the detriment of people, unless those people stand up.

 In the 1700s it was common to use children for labor in England and the US. industrialization brought a rapid increase in child employment.
 The Anglican church, and the Quakers were heavily involved abolishing child labor.
 A series of child labor laws in the 1800s slowly improve this.
 The English act of 1833 limited the hours of children under the age of 18.